CNES/cars/docs/source/how_to_use_CARS/advanced_configuration.rst

               - Name of the bands used for output ortho image (see Sensor loaders configuration for details)
               - list
               - None
               - No
+            * - land_cover_map
+              - A global classification map used to choose the optimal configuration for dense matching
+              - str
+              - "global_land_cover_map.tif"
+              - No
+            * - classification_to_configuration_mapping
+              - A JSON file that maps each class of the global classification map to a corresponding Pandora configuration
+              - str
+              - "config_mapping.json"
+              - No